Laser Hair Restoration

 - Increase melanin production in the hair follicles, darkening gray hairs.

-In recent years, hair restoration has been a leading field in which the application of LLLT technologies have enabled physicians to improve patient outcomes.
-Whether used in conjunction with hair transplant procedures or prescription hair loss medications, laser hair therapy has the potential to significantly improve the health of the hair follicle, leading to a fuller and more natural looking head of hair.
+In recent years, hair restoration has been a leading field in which the application of LLLT technologies has enabled physicians to improve patient outcomes.
+Whether used in conjunction with hair transplant procedures or prescription hair loss medications, laser hair therapy has the potential to significantly improve the health of the hair follicle, leading to a fuller and more natural-looking head of hair.

 WHAT IS AN FDA 510(K) CLEARANCE AND WHY IS IT IMPORTANT?

 A 510(k) is a premarket notification made to FDA to demonstrate that a device is safe and effective.
 For a medical device to be legally marketed in the United States, it must receive clearance by the Food & Drug Administration.
 Clearance is based on an application by the manufacturer of the device to the FDA.
 This application may include clinical studies that prove efficacy, as well as safety information, and other evidence showing that the device has been deemed safe and effective for its intended use.